 CNC milling tools perform a machining process similar to drilling and cutting parts shapes out of a metal or plastic block of material but with incredible precision, holding dimensions to tolerances as tight as 0.002″.
 As the name suggests, the cutting tools are programmed and managed by a computerized manufacturing process, leaving no room for human error.
-This process can also be repeated as many times as desired to achieve a production run of identical parts, as fast as 4 days here at HLH.

 There are various CNC processes fit for different purposes, the two most common processes being CNC turning and CNC milling.
-Simply put, the difference between CNC turning and milling lies within the way the machine itself or the raw material moves.
+Simply put, the difference between turning and milling lies within the way the machine itself or the raw material moves.
 In CNC turning, the workpiece rotates against a cutting tool, whereas, in CNC milling, the material is held in place while the cutting tools rotate around it.

 Due to the difference in movements, some processes will be more suited to milling or turning, respectively.
 For instance, as a milling machine has up to 5 axes of movement to manage- 3 linear ones in the X, Y and Z planes, as well as two rotational axes, it is better suited for creating more complex and intricate shapes.

-In deciding which CNC machining process is suited to what design, the biggest determining factor is the shape of the part followed by the size of the project.
+Pro Tip: In deciding which CNC machining process is suited to what design, the biggest determining factor is the shape of the part followed by the size of the project.

 CNC milling — commonly used for automotive, aerospace, medical as well as in the production of robotics and automation — can also be used in tandem with CNC turning to add design features, such as flat faces, that are impossible to achieve otherwise.